-The Audit and Compliance Committee meets at least six times per year, as required by the Superintendency, or more often if the circumstances so require.
-During the fiscal year ended December 31, 2014, the committee met six times.
+The Audit and Compliance Committee meets at least six times per year, as required by the Superintendency of Banks of Panama, or more often if the circumstances so require.
+During the fiscal year ended December 31, 2015, the committee met six times.